niyangbai/GameStopPrediction/README.md

 Dev log
 ------------
 #### 18.4.2020
-Finished the raw data and data cleaning part for the data exploration notebook.
+Finished the data generating and data cleaning part for the data exploration notebook.
 Wrote the `__init__.py` file.
+Wrote a function `FinData` collects financial data.
+Re-structured the codes, renamed some functions and classes.
+Emojis in the text are now either removed or replaced with their English representation.
+Next step is to further clean the texts with NLP.

 #### 17.4.2020
 Rewrote `API` and `data_clean`.
 Started the data exploration notebook.